 MS in Counseling Accreditation

 Since 1965, the Counseling Masters Program (CNSA) program at Minnesota State University Moorhead (MSUM) has been educating and preparing high quality counselors, educators and student affairs professionals.
 Since becoming a CACREP accredited program, the University has offered a high-caliber curriculum and professional preparation standards to meet the critical need for counseling professionals across the northern midwestern states.
-Approximately 40 students are currently enrolled in the graduate degree program.
+Approximately 69 students are currently enrolled in the graduate degree program.
 Courses are offered after 4:30 PM in a variety of delivery formats, including online, hybrid, and face-to-face class periods.
-Last year, there were 27 graduates from the CNSA program.
-This included a total of 9 School Counseling students, 14 Clinical Mental Health Counseling students, and 4 Student Affairs College Counseling students.
+Last year, there were 28 graduates from the School Counseling and Clinical Mental Health Counseling Master’s program.
+This included a total of 6 School Counseling students, 20 Clinical Mental Health Counseling students, and 2 Addiction Counseling students.

-Students graduating in the expected time period per emphasis area were: Clinical Mental Health 90% and School Counseling 92%.
+Students graduating in the expected time period per emphasis area were: Clinical Mental Health 85%, School Counseling 100%, and Addiction Counseling 100%.
 The expected time period for graduation is two years for full-time students and three to five years for part-time students.

 Students also have found success finding employment in their field of study.
-The percentage of graduates that have found employment in their chosen field by emphasis area are Clinical Mental Health: 100% and School Counseling 96%.
+The percentage of graduates that have found employment in their chosen field by emphasis area are Clinical Mental Health: 100%, School Counseling 100%, and Addiction Counseling 100%.

 Our graduates continue to excel on licensing examinations, including the Counselor Preparation Comprehensive Examination (CPCE) and the National Counselor Examination (NCE).
-100% of students passed the NCE and 100% of students received passing scores on the CPCE.
-Our current students have demonstrated a professional counselor identity through active participation in recognized and funded student organizations such as our Alpha Chapter of Chi Sigma Iota (CSI) and the Counseling and Student Affairs Organization (CSAO).
-Professional counselor identity was further enhanced through community advocacy projects, participation at the MSUM Student Academic Conference, attendance at the American Counseling Association (ACA) national conference, and service to the community through volunteering in local mental health and substance abuse awareness events.
+98% of students passed the NCE and 100% of students received passing scores on the CPCE.
+Our current students have demonstrated a professional counselor identity through active participation in recognized and funded student organizations such as our Alpha Chapter of Chi Sigma Iota (CSI) and the Counseling Student Organization (CSO).
+Professional counselor identity was further enhanced through community advocacy projects, participation at the MSUM Student Academic Conference, attendance at the Minnesota School Counseling Conference (MSCA) and North Dakota Counseling Association state conference (NDCA) and service to the community through volunteering in local mental health and substance abuse awareness events.

 Minnesota State University Moorhead has been approved by the State of Minnesota to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.